On this episode, I Zoom in Karla Vigil and we chat about culturally responsive teaching and the work she does with EduLeaders R.I.

 Gretchen (Schultek) Bridgers is author of Always A Lesson.
 In German translation, Gretchen’s last name “Schultek” means ‘Teacher.’
 It must have been fate that she is an educator today!

 She was a general education teacher for 8 years.
 She has taught grades 2, 3, and 5 at both low and high performing elementary schools in Charlotte, North Carolina.
-She currently works for The New Teacher Project in multiple roles, but most often a Teacher Development Coach for first year teachers.
+She currently works for in multiple roles, but most often a Teacher Development Coach for first year teachers.

 In 2006, she received her Bachelor’s degree at Marist College in Poughkeepsie, New York.
 In 2010, she received her Master’s degree in Curriculum and Supervision from the University of North Carolina at Charlotte.
 In the fall of 2012, Gretchen received her National Board Certification as an Early Childhood Generalist.